Web Messenger API

 FxoMessenger object which emits events and exposes a set of methods.

-Before you can use the API, you'll first need to create a web messenger and add the widget script tag to your web page just before the closing
+Before you can use the API, you'll first need to create a web messenger and add the messenger script tag to your web page just before the closing

 </body> tag.
 Next, you'll need to make a small change to the script tag, depending on how you want to use the API.